pretix/pretix-docs/docs/guides/widget.md

 ### The code copied from this page does not work

+If you want to apply these examples to your own event and website, you need to replace these strings with the ones matching your event.
 The examples provided in this article all use the base URL `pretix.eu`, the organizer `demo`, and the event `democon`.
 Your own event will use different organizer and event slugs.

 If you want to apply these examples to your own event and website, you need to replace these strings with the ones matching your event.
-The easiest way to ensure that you have the right code is using the code generator.
+The most straightforward way to obtain the right code is using the code generator.
 Navigate to :navpath:Your Event → Settings → Widget:, click the :btn:Generate widget code: button, and copy the code snippets from there.